 Looking to pay off your credit card and reduce debt?
 The following tips for getting out of debt can help you efficiently chip away at your credit card balance and help you become debt-free once and for all.

 - Stop using your credit cards.
 It may seem like a simple solution, but for many, it’s a hard practice to put into place.
-Credit cards makes it easy to overspend and even easier to avoid paying off your balance entirely.
-So, before you put a payoff plan in place, stop using your credit card for any more purchases.
+Credit cards makes it easy to overspend, and even easier to avoid paying off your balance entirely.
+So, before you put a credit card payoff plan in place, stop using your cards for any more purchases.
 That might mean spending less and creating a budget to avoid the need to swipe that credit card.

 - Get a realistic picture of your debt.
-Once you’ve put away your credit cards it’s time to get a clear picture of how much debt you actually have.
-Gather all of your credit card information in one place including your online logins and passwords, your paper bills and the actual cards themselves.
-Then you can calculate totals to see exactly how much debt you have in order to begin creating a pay off plan.
+Gather all your credit card information in one place, including your online usernames and passwords, your paper bills and the actual cards themselves.
+Then calculate totals to see exactly how much debt you have, so you can create a plan to pay off your credit cards.

 - Budget before the beginning of each month.
 Create a detailed budget each month of projected expenses and income.
 This can reveal opportunities to allocate more of your monthly income towards debt.
 While this may seem tedious, budgeting can make a big impact by showing how quickly little things, like going out to eat, can add up.
 You should also put a set amount from each paycheck into an online savings account for emergencies.